eardil/Blog_Code/2015-08-26-pandas-time/2015-08-26-pandas-time.md

 I dropped the `stat_smooth` because there's no way to specify the model yet, apparently.
 Anyway there it is.

-I hope to
+---

+Remember that you can get this [IPython Notebook](https://github.com/eardil/Blog_Code/blob/master/2015-08-26-pandas-time/2015-08-26-pandas-time.ipynb) and others at my [Github Page](https://github.com/eardil).